Matt-Reeves/ThirdSound/README.md

 # ThirdSound

-Solves for standing wave solutions of third sound (surface waves) on thin-film helium.
+Solves for standing wave solutions of third sound (surface waves) on thin-film helium of liquid depth $h$, in a 1D rectangular box.
+Hard-wall boundary conditions are assumed on the bottom of the container and the side walls.

 Uses the numerical method developed by A. J. Roberts.

 The equations for the surface $\eta(x,t)$ and potential $\phi(x,y,t)$ are